• Skip to main content

 Do not do more than 30 minutes of Pace/Tempo, or you will risk overtraining.

-Pace/Tempo will improve your cardio fitness beyond where Long Slow Distance and Fartlek can take you.
+Pace/Tempo will improve your cardio fitness beyond where Long Slow Distance (LSD) and Fartlek can take you.

 This applies especially to your lactate threshold adaptation, which means you will fatigue much less.

-You will move easier throughout the day and climb those subway stairs more easily.
+You will move more easily throughout the day and climb those subway stairs more effortlessly.

 Besides walking and running for the bus when you need to or playing touch football.